berto/berto.com/docs/gadgets.md

-This is a list of stuff that I
+This is a list of stuff that I buy or follow closely.

 Computers and Gadgets
 - [Apple](https://apple.com): duh. makers of phones, tablets, laptops, watches and headphones.